jojozhuang/jojozhuang.github.io/_posts/2016-11-03-build-cross-platform-desktop-apps-with-electron.md

 ---
 layout: post
 key: blog
-title: "Build Cross-platform Apps with Electron"
+title: "Build Cross-platform Desktop Apps with Electron"
 date: 2016-11-03
-tags: [Electron, Node.js]
+tags: [Electron, Node.js, Visual Studio Code]
 ---

+> Tutorial for how to build cross-platform desktop apps with Electron and Node.js.

+## 1. What is Electron?
-> Electron is an open source library developed by GitHub for building cross-platform desktop applications with HTML, CSS, and JavaScript.
+[Electron](https://electron.atom.io/) is an open source library developed by GitHub for building cross-platform desktop applications with HTML, CSS, and JavaScript.
 Electron accomplishes this by combining Chromium and Node.js into a single runtime and apps can be packaged for Mac, Windows, and Linux.

-## 1. Setup Development Environment
+## 2. Setup Development Environment
-## 1.1 Install Homebrew on Mac
+## 2.1 Install Homebrew on Mac
 Homebrew is package manager for Macs which makes installing lots of different software like Git, Ruby, and Node simpler.
 Homebrew lets you avoid possible security problems associated with using the sudo command to install software like Node.
 ```sh
 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 $ brew update // Update Homebrew
 ```

-## 1.2 Install Node.js and NPM
+## 2.2 Install Node.js and NPM
 ```sh
 $ brew install node
 ```